Online Writing as a Tool for Decolonization

 All of this is not to say that the Internet and online writing don’t pose some problems.
 As intimated earlier, the Internet is a disembodied medium that encourages distance and anonymity.
 It is built on a technological ideal that seeks to tame nature and bend it to its will.
 Technology has been used by colonialism as a yardstick for civilization and to demonstrate how ‘uncivilized’ Indigenous cultures were/are.

 The answer is not to throw out technology but to seek out methods that work and demand that it work for the Indigenous good.
-As an Indigenous writer once put it: It’s not new for us to steal the White people’s fast horses.
+As one Indigenous writer once put it: It’s not new for us to steal the White people’s fast horses.
 Once it’s stolen, though, how do you use it differently?
 For Indigenous peoples and those working for a decolonized future, online writing can connect ideas and bind together movements.
 For scholars, it is a way to take their writing out of the scholarly industrial complex and make it do different work, work that furthers decolonization for communities outside of the academy.
 Online writing is not a simple cure-all, nor should it be exempt from our continued close scrutiny and testing, but it does offer a possible piece in the puzzle towards a collective decolonization.